pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

 <br>

 When using a vector graphics tool like Inkscape or Photoshop to draw a path, a user needs to create an editable, perfectly smooth curve.
-Representing this curve with a series of tiny straight lines (a polygonal chain) called polyline would appear jagged at high magnification and would be difficult for the user to manipulate intuitively and precisely.
+Representing this curve with a series of tiny straight lines (a polygonal chain) called a polyline would appear jagged at high magnification and would be difficult for the user to manipulate intuitively and precisely.
 A mathematical representation for smooth curves that is both efficient to store and easy to edit is required.

 The intuition is to define a curve not by the points that lie on it, but by a set of control points that guide its shape.